Share | 01/28/2021

 Companies often employ drones for predetermined, replicable missions, and therefore have standard equipment requirements based on the job at hand.
 For example, the equipment used for land surveying in agriculture might differ greatly from the photogrammetry equipment used to map a construction site.

-Within Ground Control, users can create equipment bundles and associate the bundles with specific missions.
+Within Measure Ground Control (MGC), users can create equipment bundles and associate the bundles with specific missions.
 Equipment bundles are created by adding accessories to select aircrafts and can be updated at a moment’s notice.
 The ability to set customized equipment bundles makes scheduling missions and keeping track of equipment that much easier.

 Not only can MGC users assign equipment to a particular mission, but they can also attribute accessories to a specific drone.

-“A drone is useless without essential pieces like a battery, a controller, a propeller,” says Jesse Stepler, Co-Founder, Chief Strategy Officer, and Head of Product at Measure (now AgEagle).
+“A drone is useless without essential pieces like a battery, a controller, a propeller,” says Jesse Stepler, Co-Founder of Measure (now AgEagle).
 “This feature provides users the ability to create ‘kits’ for drone equipment and track those key accessories as a cohesive package.”

 “Tasking drone program managers with manually monitoring battery life sets drone pilots up for failure and can lead to safety risks in the field,” says Lowenfeld.
 “For instance, any experienced drone pilot knows ‘30% battery remaining’ means one thing for a healthy set of batteries versus an old battery.”